 Alongside your content plan, create a rough workback schedule outlining your contributors’ responsibilities and the deadlines you’ll need them to meet.
 (Pro tip: Try to buffer in a couple of extra days in case something goes wrong, especially if you’re working with new internal experts).

-Don’t forget, it’s best practice to host an internal kickoff meeting with your contributors before you begin writing so you can brief them on the content plan and finalize your project plan.
+Don’t forget, it’s best practice to host an internal kickoff meeting with your team of contributors before you begin writing so you can brief them on the content plan and finalize your project plan.
 (This will help with buy-in down the road.)

 RFP Response Pre-Writing Checklist